rpalcolea/leveraging-gradle-at-netflix-madrid-gug-2021/README.md

 ## resolution-rules-plugin-examples

 Shows how to use the resolution-rules plugin to modify the dependency graph without the need for users to represent these rules with Gradle API on each project

+## shared-dependency-cache-example

+Shows how to create and consume a shared read-only dependency cache